zonca/twitter_blocklist/README.md

 The files have a CSV extension but they are actually just text files with 1 Twitter user ID per line.

+Consider that Twitter rate-limits their APIs, I have setup the client to automatically sleep in case of a rate-limiting error, in case that happens, just leave the script running and it will complete at some point.
+For example exporting the blocks needs to make 1 request every 5000 blocked IDs, so you could hit the limit of 15 requests every 15 minutes, in that case the script will sleep for 15 minutes and then resume.

 ## Install

     $ pip install twitter_blocklist